 The chain drive – 1886

-In 1886, Rowley Turner brought a bicycle back in Coventry, England, and the device fascinated his uncle, Josiah Turner, and his business partner, James Starley, to a degree that they decided they should not only get involved in producing it, but they also had a few interesting ideas on how to make it a lot better.
+In 1886, Rowley Turner introduced a bicycle to Coventry, England, sparking the interest of his uncle, Josiah Turner, and his business partner, James Starley.
+They not only decided to produce it but also had innovative ideas for improvement.

 The pneumatic tire – 1887

 In 1887, Scottish inventor John Boyd Dunlop had a simple goal in mind – to make his son’s tricycle safer, more comfortable, and more fun (his son was actually prescribed frequent tricycle rides as an exercise by his doctor).

 He had some knowledge and experience in working with rubber, so he figured that if he fitted an inflated tube of rubber sheet over the wooden wheels, his son could have both a more stable and safer ride.

 The pneumatic tire was born.